umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Baselines/Upgrading-Child-Projects/index.md

 ## Deploying Minor upgrades to Child projects

 To do a minor upgrade of a Baseline project and its Child projects, the initial task is to run the minor upgrade on the baseline it self.
-This is done as you'd expect in the Umbraco Cloud portal by clicking the "Upgrade available!" button on the Development environment.
+This is done in the Umbraco Cloud portal by clicking the "Upgrade available!" button on the Development environment, once the environments on the project are in sync.

 Following [Minor upgrades](../../Upgrades/#minor-version-upgrades) guide and process will leave the Baseline project upgraded to the latest version, while all the children are untouched for now.